Kolakham: A Lesser Known Rustic Respite and Steep Trail

 It took double the time to get up.
 As I reached the starting point, my driver was waiting with a warm smile and I could just say, “Water!”
 He cheerfully passed me my bottle and asked if I liked the place with a proud smile on his face.
 “Amazing”, I said and I knew it was not enough.
 We quickly moved back to the hotel to spend the rest of the day.

-What More to See
+What More to See and Do in Kolakham

-Cardamom plantations are common here and can be seen in the gardens of the local people.
+Cardamom plantations are common here and can be seen in the farms of the local people.
 Various species of birds can be seen like Verditer Flycatcher, Rufous Sibia, Scarlet minivet, Green-tailed Sunbird, Dark sided and gray sided Canary Flycatcher, Kashmir Nuthatch, Red-tailed Minla, Yellow-billed blue Magpie to name a few.
 Snow-capped Kanchenjunga and other peaks are beautifully visible on clear days.
 The rustic life, simple and warm local people, local market and the beautiful village are worth exploring.
 Campfires can be enjoyed in the evening inside hotel premises and market areas.

 Kolakham is perfect for nature lovers and tourists who look out for less crowded places.
 I left the place next morning for another destination but I wished if I could stay here for some more days.
 Next time I will.
 Have you visited Kolakham yet?